orbitalci/orbital/questions_and_notes.md

         - repoName
         - acctname/repoName
         ~~- git hash~~
 - sweep through repo and add updates to db at any point of failure; some areas that i can think of off hand: (jessi)
-    - ~~failed validation at hook handler stage~~
-    - ~~failed setup stage~~
-        - ~~should probably start printing out the actual docker errors...~~
-    - ~~more verbose for other stage failures --  already done by marianne?~~
     - werker dies... should update that hash somehow with build failure reason -> dead werker (at least, possibly also a re-queue)
          - panic recovery on main function
             - cleanup consul entry / notify _someone_ of status